CHRISTIAN D. SMED, P.A.

 TYPES of Retirement accounts

-There are almost innumerable types of retirement funds and employment benefits that must be identified, valued, and divided during your divorce.
-In most cases, the only mechanism to divide a retirement account is by the entry of a separate Cort Order, a Qualified Domestic Relations (QDRO), to divide the monies.
-Neither spouse can just write a check to the other spouse.
-Most retirement plans fall in one of the categories below:
+There are nearly countless types of retirement funds and employment benefits that must be identified, valued, and divided during your divorce.
+In most cases, retirement assets cannot be divided by agreement alone--a separate court order called a Qualified Domestic Relations Order (QDRO) is required to legally split most retirement plans.
+One spouse cannot simply write a check to the other.

 • Profit sharing plans